tomordonez/learning/java-oop/README.md

 * Create a static method in `Tree` to print out a message

 **Built-in Java class**

+* Read the source code of `Color` class
+* In `Main` create a default white color variable using a static member
+* Create a blue color variable using a static method

 **Build an employee class**

 # 2. Encapsulation